“Barefoot steps across this landscape invite us to question all that we have known…”

 Round trip 20 km, 10-12 hr, lunch and other breaks included

-Walking tour of the Pădurea Crăiască old-growth deciduous forest of Ocna Șugatag (2-4 people – own transportation required) 30 RON/person – feel young and be humbled by the seniors standing tall all around you as we walk among the arbors and the lush ecological habitat that they sustain.
-Ocna Șugatag is a small town 6 km from Breb, but we’ll need your vehicular transport to get to town, where it is ideal to begin the walking tour.
-Once on foot, the walk is leisurely, we can spend anywhere between 2 and 4 hours exploring the forest, photographing wildlife.
+Walking tour of the Pădurea Crăiască old-growth deciduous forest in Ocna Șugatag (2-4 people – transportation needed) 30 RON/person – feel young and be humbled by the seniors standing tall all around you as we walk among the arbors and the lush ecological habitat that they sustain.
+Ocna Șugatag is a small town 6 km from Breb, but we’ll need either your own vehicular transport or one of the minibus routes to get to the town center, where it is ideal to begin our walking tour.
+Once on foot, the walk is leisurely, we can spend anywhere between 2 and 4 hours exploring, photographing, sketching this awesome wildlife at the edge of town, perhaps even recording birdsongs.
 Only a light snack is needed, something easy to pack in and pack out.
 Do not forget to bring your drinking water as summers here can get quite hot.
 We’ll see ancient deciduous trees, the kind you might have only seen in estates, parks or as select memorial specimens – come and bathe in their splendorous leaves!

 Hands-on work-experience with a villager family and their helpers (1-3 people) from 100 RON/person, home-cooked meal with hosts for an additional fee – choose a seasonal work of your liking (contact Roland by email for availability), and see for yourself how it has been done for ages, but also what changes have taken place.
 Hosts we’ll greatly appreciate your physical contribution too, besides being more than happy to answer all the curious questions you may have.
 This in the company of your guide and interpreter, Roland, who will also partake in the work, most likely not for the first time.
 The activity will include six hours of work with due breaks here and there.